Encyclopedia Of Detroit

 After meeting West Coast promoter Bill Graham, Gibb acquired the Grande Ballroom on Grand River Avenue in 1966, which became a local teen hangout and a home for psychedelic music.
 The Eastown Ballroom, the Michigan Theatre and the Birmingham Palladium were other concert sites that Gibb owned or rented, and he was an investor in a local rock ‘n’ roll magazine called Creem.

-The Grande Ballroom made a name for itself through its shows with the house band Motor City 5 (MC5), and other local artists such as SRC, Jagged Edge, Rationals, Frost and Ted Nugent.
+The Grande Ballroom made a name for itself through its shows with the house band Motor City 5 (MC5), and other local artists such as SRC, Iggy and the Stooges, Jagged Edge, Rationals, Frost and Ted Nugent.
 Nationally known artists featured at the Grande included Pink Floyd, Cream, Led Zeppelin, The Who, Janis Joplin, and avant-garde jazz artists Sun Ra and John Coltrane.
 The Who performed their rock opera, Tommy, for the first time ever at the Grande.
 Frequently, these performers were advertised with the psychedelic handbills of Gary Grimshaw and Carl Lundgren.

 Gibb is perhaps best known for perpetuating the “Paul is dead” myth about Beatle Paul McCartney.
 In 1969, as a deejay for WKNR-FM, a caller claimed McCartney was dead and the Beatles were hiding it.
 Along with co-worker Dan Carlisle, Gibb explored various “hints” in Beatles songs that could be construed as evidence of McCartney’s demise, resulting in much publicity for Gibb and the station.